Ablation of Supraventricular Tachycardia (SVT)

 What is Supraventricular Tachycardia?

-Supraventricular Tachycardia (SVT) is an abnormally fast heart rhythm caused by abnormal electrical fibers in the heart.
+Supraventricular Tachycardia (SVT) is an abnormally fast heart rhythm resulting from abnormal electrical fibers in the heart.
 When a patient develops SVT they often suffer from palpitations, dizziness or even fainting.
 Although these symptoms are disturbing, SVT is generally not life-threatening.
 There are 3 common types of SVT.
 They are atrio-ventricular nodal reentrant tachycardia (AVNRT), atrio-ventricular reciprocating tachycardia (AVRT), and atrial tachycardia (AT).
 The diagnosis is made with an EKG or an event monitor.
 The treatment may include medications or even ablation.
 Ablation is usually curative.

 Treatment options include either medication or radiofrequency catheter ablation